Gabi-Limberea/Discord_Music_Bot/README.md

 ## Plans for the future:

 * Add queueing system for songs
-* Refactor the code to make it more readable
+* Refactor the code to make it more readable (it's a mess right now, I know)
 * Deploy the bot to a Kubernetes cluster
 * Finish the secrets feature, so that the bot can tell secrets to users and remember secrets told by users (gimmick feature)